 A Handbook for 1099 Contractors – What Goes In and What Should Stay Out

-If you employ independent contractors, you might consider developing a handbook with useful information for them.
-If you’re thoughtful about how you approach this it can be a powerful tool, although there are some important caveats.
+If you employ independent contractors, you might want to consider developing a handbook with useful information for them.
+If you’re thinking about how you approach this, it can be a powerful tool.
+There are, however, some important caveats.

 The critical thing to understand is that independent contractors are just that: independent.
-If you treat your contractors like employees (and the IRS agrees), you could be liable for all the benefits, protections and compensation that employees are entitled to.
-Misclassification of employees can result in fines, penalties and IRS headaches.
+If you treat your contractors like employees (and the IRS agrees), you could be liable for all the benefits, protections, and compensation that employees are entitled to.
+Misclassification of employees can result in fines, penalties, and headaches.
 If you’re unsure, refer to the IRS definition of a contractor.
 Independent contractor relationships are best managed with a contract.

 Additionally, don’t give your 1099 contractors a copy of your employee handbook, because you never want to muddy the line between contract and employee labor.
 It’s always a good idea to consult with an attorney to ensure you have correctly classified whether your workers are employees or independent contractors.

-With that out of the way, it can be useful to provide guidance to your contractors about how your company operates, your mission and how they fit into that equation.
+With that out of the way, it can be useful to provide guidance to your contractors about how your company operates, your mission, and how they fit into that equation.
 For this, a Contractor Standards Guide can be helpful.
-Although similar to an employee handbook, a Contractor Standards Guide can serve as an abbreviated guide for your company policies and expectations for independent contractors.
+Although similar to an employee handbook, a Contractor Standards Guide can serve as an abbreviated guide for your company's policies and expectations for independent contractors.